jifishma/CIS-427-Project-02/README.md

 ### Building the project

-This project was built using RedHat OpenJDK, version 11.0.10-1.
+This project was built using Oracle JRE, version 1.8.
 To build the project, navigate to the 'src' directory and run the following commands:

 For the client: